 Caird Park Community Sport Hub

 Caird Park Community Sports Hub is a city-wide hub with member clubs located at various venues across the city.
-A wide variety of sports are part of the hub including athletics, cycling, football, karate, rugby and wheelchair sports.
-One of the main strengths of the hub is the established sports clubs which are members, including Athletics Club Dundee Hawkhill Harriers, Cycling Club Discovery Junior Cycling Club, Football Club Dundee Sporting, Karate Club Kanzen Karate, Rugby Club Dundee Rugby and Wheelchair Sports Club Dundee Dragons.
+A wide variety of sports are part of the hub including athletics, football, karate, rugby and wheelchair sports.
+One of the main strengths of the hub is the established sports clubs which are members, including Athletics Club Dundee Hawkhill Harriers, Powerchair Football Club Tayside Dynamos, Football Club Dundee Sporting, Karate Club Kanzen Karate, Rugby Club Dundee Rugby and Wheelchair Sports Club Dundee Dragons.
 Bringing these 6 clubs together and sharing resources, ideas and enthusiasm we strive to make a real impact across Dundee.

 Caird Park Community Sports Hub is a constituted group with a committee in place which meet regularly to plan and organise initiatives and work together to improve sporting opportunities.
 The hub has worked in collaboration to run a variety of holiday camps including a multi-sport camp which gave youngsters from across the city the opportunity to try a range of sports.
 In addition, the hub has also run a high-performance camp aimed at sharing coaching practices across the hub and improving the skills of development athletes from member clubs.